11 Direct Mail Design Ideas

 - Saving images and colors as CMYK

 - Saving creative files correctly.
-Commercial printer typically need files saved high-res .pdf format.
+Commercial printers typically need files saved in high-res .pdf format.

 - Always add appropriate bleeds.

 We can handle your printing or you can bring us your mail piece ready for tabbing, inserting, and or addressing.
 Always order at least 10% more print than you need for your mailing.
 Note on smaller quantities (typically less than 10,000 pieces) your mail piece will be gang-run (printed on the same large press sheet with other jobs) then cut down and boxed accordingly.
 The value to you is it saves you money on setups.
 The downside is you are typically buy in increments of 2,5000 pieces.
 The gang run savings typically out ways the additional mail pieces you may need to recycle.

 Correctly presorting and addressing of your mail pieces can save you at least $42 per thousand and often considerably more.
 Give us a call to go over what your best mailing solution might be.